Dieter Kalka: Biography

 Dieter Kalkas first published book was entitled "Eine übersensible Regung unterm Schuhabsatz" (An Over Sensitive Motion Under the Heel) and released in 1987 as samizdat.
 In 1990 he prepared as project manager for the first Alternative Leipzig Book Fair.
 Within the Association of German writers he organized in 1995 in Leipzig, the German-Polish poets’ festival "wortlust".
 He has translated Polish poetry into German.
 The sunken GDR reality is the subject of his "Der ungepflückte Apfelbaum", published in 1998.
 Kalka's texts have been published in German, Polish, Austrian, Canadian and Belarusian literary magazines.

 Kalka was twice in Belarus for the songwriter's festival "Bardentreffen", and appeared with his Belarusian colleague Victor Shalkevich.
 At the Saxon Literature Spring in 2003, he dedicated his "Freiheitslied Nr.
 2" (Freedom Song No.2) to his Belarusian colleague Victor Shalkevich in the hope that better times will come.
-He participated in the German-Polish poets steamer on the border river Oder and the Orpheus Project in Wroclaw, Bad Muskau and Lwówek Śląski.
+He participated in the German-Polish poets steamer on the border river Oder and the Orpheus Project in Wrocław, Bad Muskau and Lwówek Śląski.
 At the poets steamer the Poet's wedding also took place in 1998 between Dieter Kalka and Zielona Góra fairy tale author, Agnieszka Haupe, at the Frankfurt Oderbrücke.

 Kalka has appeared on various programs with his bandoneon and playing his own songs, such as in 1988 with the theme "Noch habe ich die Freiheit zu lieben" (I still have the freedom to love).
 He also sang at times at the songwriter-festival Burg Waldeck.
 His songs "are not without a bitter aftertaste.
 He puts his finger on compromises that everybody engages in almost every day of their life, or feel compelled to close.
 Former ideals are often forgotten”.
 He has written lyrics for folk opera and has written about "The revival of the East German singer-songwriter scene".
 His concerts have taken him to Poland, Belarus, Czech Republic, Hungary, Switzerland, Austria and Denmark.
 His songs are on numerous CDs.